 “Owning an old-school ride can be a very special experience,” Mickey shares.
 “It requires a lot of time, hard work and money.
 However, the advantages of having a classic vehicle make up for all of the trouble it brings, including your having a great relationship with your car and with fellow enthusiasts.”

-NOTE: This article first appeared in Top Gear Philippines' June 2013 issue.
+NOTE: This article first appeared in Top Gear Philippines magazine.